kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 	- They asked if they could hire us to rescue their comrades at a Dominion encampment, we conversed
 		- Rem said aligning ourselves with rebels will cause issues.
 Recommended we could ransom the prisoners.
 		- Ria said we could disguise ourselves as rebels.
+			- She's the only Drakesbane currently in the military.
+			-